pruthviperumalla/Event-Recommender-System/README.md

     <i>Figure 4: Distribution of number of friends among given users </i>
    </div>

-4. **Event attendees**:  For some of the events mentioned in Events (24144 events to be precise), we have fours user id lists
+4. **Event attendees**:  For some of the events provided in the Events file(24144 events to be precise), this file contains four user id lists.
+For every event id,
-      - "yes" gives us the list of users who marked as going for this event
+      - "yes" is the list of users who indicated that they were going to the event.
-      - "maybe" gives us the users who marked as maybe going
+      - "maybe" is the list of users who indicated that they maybe going to the event.
-      - "no" gives us the list of users who marked as not going
+      - "no" is the list of users who indicated that they were not going to the event.
-      - "invited" gives us the list of users who were invited to the event
+      - "invited" is the list of users who were invited to the event.

 5. **User-Event interests**: For 15398 event-user pairs, we have information on whether this user was invited to the event, timestamp at which this user saw the notification for this event and also two boolean values indicating whether this user markers "interested" or "not interested" for the event.